DouglasAllen/MY_Ruby/README.md

 MY_Ruby
 =======

-Ruby scripts and such that I've been playing with
+Ruby scripts and such that I've been playing with.

+Try rubydoctest 01-hello.rb

+See the pdf in the folder